 This article will discuss the differences and similarities between Ledger Nano S and Nano S Plus.

-Ledger Nano S Plus VS Nano S
+Ledger Nano S VS S Plus

 - They are both cold wallets.
 This means they are physical wallets air-gapped from the internet.